 Poorly maintained stores can lead to a wealth of compliance issues in terms of health and safety risks.
 Things such as cleanliness, correctly installed shelving and units, working lights etc. are all important when ensuring your retail business remains compliant.
 Not only can issues with things like this lead to a loss of customers, but they could also pose serious legal issues.
 To ensure your retail business is well maintained, employ a facilities management company who will regularly check for potential issues and rectify them as required.

-For more information about how MSL can help keep your business compliant, contact us for more information.
+For more information about how MSL can help keep your business compliant, contact us for more information or read more about our retail facilities management and maintenance services.